WandiParis/EasyAdminPlusBundle/doc/chapter-3.md

 - If a file is missing in another locale, it'll be created after submission with empty values.
 - If some keys are missing in the same file in another locale, they will be added with empty values after submission.

-When submitting the form, files on the current domain are backuped and erased.
+When submitting the form, files on the current domain are backuped and erased with your changes.

 Message is addedd  in `session flashbag` and translations cache dir (`kernel.cache_dir`) is cleared for production use before forwarding on GET.